artsy/peril-settings/README.md

 ### RFCs

-It's likely that any time you want to make a change here you should consult the [Artsy RFC process](https://github.com/artsy/guides/blob/master/guides/RFCs.md) and apply it to this repo.
+It's likely that any time you want to make a change here you should consult the [Artsy RFC process](https://github.com/artsy/README/blob/master/playbooks/rfcs.md#readme) and apply it on [artsy/README](https://github.com/artsy/README/).

 ### Implementing an RFC